minio/docs/source/reference/minio-mc/mc-replicate-resync.rst

 ~~~~~~~~~~

 .. mc-cmd:: ALIAS
+   :required:

-   *Required* the :ref:`alias <alias>` of the MinIO deployment and full path to
+   The :ref:`alias <alias>` of the MinIO deployment and full path to
    the bucket or bucket prefix which MinIO uses as the replication source.
 For
-   example:
+   example, the following command starts replication using the ``data``
+   bucket on the MinIO deployment associated to the ``primary`` alias.

    .. code-block:: none

-      mc replicate resync myminio/mybucket
+      mc replicate resync start primary/data --remote-bucket "ARN"

+.. mc-cmd:: start
+   :required:

+   Starts the resynchronization procedure using the specified
+   :mc-cmd:`bucket <mc replicate resync ALIAS>` as the source and the
+   :mc-cmd:`--remote-bucket <mc replicate resync --remote-bucket>` as the
+   remote target.

+   Mutually exclusive with :mc-cmd:`mc replicate resync status`.

+.. mc-cmd:: status
+   :required:

+   Returns the status of resynchronization on the specified
+   :mc-cmd:`bucket <mc replicate resync ALIAS>` to all remote targets.

+   Include the :mc-cmd:`~mc replicate resync --remote-bucket` argument to
+   filter the status output to only the specified remote target.

 .. mc-cmd:: --remote-bucket
+   :required:

-   *Required* Specify the ARN for the destination deployment and bucket.
+   Specify the ARN for the destination deployment and bucket.
 You
    can retrieve the ARN using :mc-cmd:`mc admin bucket remote`:

    - Use the :mc-cmd:`mc admin bucket remote ls` to retrieve a list of